ibm-cloud-docs/databases-for-etcd/index.md

 {{site.data.keyword.databases-for-etcd}} deployments offer other cloud services integrations.
 - View events with [Activity Tracker](/docs/services/databases-for-etcd?topic=databases-for-etcd-activity-tracker)
-- Monitor deployment resource use with the [Monitoring](/docs/services/databases-for-etcd?topic=databases-for-etcd-monitoring) service.
+- Monitor deployment resource use with the [Monitoring](/docs/services/databases-for-etcd?topic=cloud-databases-monitoring) service.
-- BYOK encryption is available if you use [Key Protect](/docs/services/databases-for-etcd?topic=databases-for-etcd-key-protect)
+- BYOK encryption is available if you use [Key Protect](/docs/services/databases-for-etcd?topic=cloud-databases-key-protect)
+- [Service Endpoints Integration](/docs/services/databases-for-etcd?topic=cloud-databases-service-endpoints) allows you to select public or private networking for your deployment at provision